Indonesian Australians

 Indonesian Australians (Orang Indonesia di Australia) are Australian citizens and residents of Indonesian origin.
-48,836 Australian residents declared Indonesian ancestry on the 2011 Australian Census, while 63,160 stated they were born in Indonesia.
+85,798 Australian residents declared Indonesian ancestry on the 2021 census, while 87,025 stated they were born in Indonesia.

-Despite the proximity of the two countries (they share a maritime border), Australia’s Indonesian diaspora community is relatively small.
+Due to the proximity of the two countries (they share a maritime border), Australia is a popular destination for Indonesian diaspora.
 According to the University of Melbourne, Australia is merely the 19th most popular destination for Indonesian migrants.